danielsaidi/SystemNotification/README.md

 ### SystemNotificationContext

-While the above examples are easy, they just support a single view or additional state to switch between views.
+Instead of using the above approach, it's much easier and more flexible to use a context.

 A `SystemNotificationContext` can be used to present many different notifications with a single modifier.